jdormit/senior-project-proposal/readme.md

 - Desktop client built with Electron

 ### Background
-What follows is a brief history of real-time collaborative text editors, an analysis of `Vapor`'s place in the market, and a technical overview of the project.
+What follows is a brief history of real-time collaborative text editors, an analysis of `Spark`'s place in the market, and a technical overview of the project.

 #### History
 The idea of collaborative document editing has been around for nearly as long as the idea of the personal computer.
 The earliest documented implementation of a collaborative real-time editor was demonstrated by Douglas Engelbart in 1968, as a part of the aptly-name [Mother of All Demos](https://en.wikipedia.org/wiki/The_Mother_of_All_Demos).
 Engelbart aimed to demonstrate the as-yet untapped potential of the personal computer as a platform for communication and data storage in addition to mere number-crunching.
 However, despite the demo's widespread influence, collaborative real-time editing did not take off for nearly 40 years.
 The first mainstream real-time collaborative editor was Writely, a web-based text editor launched in 2006.
 It was quickly [bought by Google](http://www.informationweek.com/google-acquires-writely-online-word-processing-service/d/d-id/1041208?), and is now known as Google Docs.
 It remains the most popular real-time collaborative editor in the world.
 However, it is not an effective tool for writing code, due to its lack of syntax highlighting, IDE features such as refactoring and autocompletion, and file tree management.
 In recent years, several products have sought to fill this gap.
 These include editor plugins such as [Floobits](https://floobits.com/) and web-based editors such as [Codeanywhere](https://codeanywhere.com/), [Cloud9](https://c9.io/), and [Kobra](https://kobra.io/#/), among others.